thomasklemm/email_form_rails/README.md

 The email_form_rails app demoes a email form (such as a contact form) in Rails.
 All data entered into the form is send to a specified email address, no data is saved to a database.
 Written relying on Rails 3.2 with ActionMailer for Sending Mails, ActiveAttr for extending ActiveModels features, ActiveModel's Validations and SimpleForm as a Form Builder, and the Slim templating language.
 Emails sent in development mode will be displayed in browser using LetterOpener.The deployed sample is running on Heroku's most current cedar stack.

 This demo is using these awesome gems:

 [ActiveAttr](https://github.com/cgriego/active_attr): What ActiveModel left out.
 [Validates Email Format Of](https://github.com/alexdunae/validates_email_format_of): Validate e-mail addreses against RFC 2822 and RFC 3696 with this Ruby on Rails plugin and gem.
 [Simple Form](https://github.com/plataformatec/simple_form): Forms made easy for Rails!
 It's tied to a simple DSL, with no opinion on markup.
 [Letter Opener](https://github.com/ryanb/letter_opener): Preview mail in the browser instead of sending.
 [Slim Rails](https://github.com/leogalmeida/slim-rails): Provides rails 3 generators for slim.
 (ERB or HAML will do as well)

-Before deciding to use any of them you should check out their documentation.
+Before deciding to use any of them go check out their documentation.
 They are all written by very fine folks.

 ## The process